 The Academic ebook Environment: Updates

-ebrary (a ProQuest company) also purchased its competitor, EBL, last year.
-At this point the ebrary books have been updated to the new interface, but not Ebook Library (EBL) ebooks.
-Its complicated, because WSU has access to academic ebooks from multiple providers, and available functionalities (more than one person use at same time, download PDF chapters, download full book, etc.) depend on the ebook provider, the book publisher, and how each title was purchased by the WSU Libraries:
+Its complicated, because WSU has access to academic ebooks from multiple providers, and available functionalities (more than one person use at same time, download PDF chapters, download full book to a desktop/laptop or digital device, etc.) depending on the ebook provider, the book publisher, and how each title was purchased/licensed by the WSU Libraries:

 - Ebook Library (EBL) - WSU purchased

-- Ebook Library (EBL) via the Orbis-Cascade Alliance (if enough people use a title, it gets purchased through our patron-driven acquisition program)
+- Ebook Library (EBL) via the Orbis Cascade Alliance (if enough Summit library patrons use a title, it gets purchased through our patron-driven acquisition program)